-On a significantly smaller scale, Rogue Journals creates laser cut wooden bookmarks that are just as detailed as Schama’s and Lightwave’s large-scale pieces.
+On a significantly smaller scale, Rogue Journals creates laser-cut wooden bookmarks that are just as detailed as Schama’s and Lightwave’s large-scale pieces.
 These delicate creations use wood’s ability to be both smoothly cut and engraved to portray full scenes within a mere 5″ x 1.25″ area.
 Again, these complex works simply could not exist without the innovation of laser technology.

 4. Big Secret

 Big Secret is one secret that every laser fan should know.
 The laser and design company provides assistance at any stage of the making process – in their own words – “from design and development to fabrication and finishing.”
-Their website and Instagram are full of mind-blowing, award-winning collaborations, as well as some of their own in-house creations.
+Their website is full of mind-blowing, award-winning collaborations, as well as some of their own in-house creations.
 The above baseball bat, designed by Kevin Cantrell and Juan Carlos Pagan, is just one of their beautiful collaborative works.

 5. Stay Gold Co